 What is a Ticket?

 When an incident occurs, a user submits a “ticket.”
 The service desk works the ticket according to workflows the organization has set up to classify it as an "incident" or "service request".
-For end users, the classification does not matter; they just want to get a solution for the ticket they submitted.
+For end-users, the classification does not matter; they just want to get a solution for the ticket they submitted.
 Therefore, in the Self Service Portal, although end users will still see Tickets, Incidents and Service Requests they reported, they will be able to report Tickets only.

 What is a Service Request?

 Service Requests, however, are defined as ‘a formal request from a user for something to be provided – for example, a request for information or advice’.
 In other words, a service request is raised when you want to procure something that you don’t have in the first place.
-Be it access to the printer or upgrading to a higher version of a software.
+Be it access to the printer or upgrading to a higher version of the software.

 By categorizing and resolving pre-approved IT changes as service requests, you can ensure that they do not enter an unnecessarily complicated workflow.
 Also, once you create a strong service request system, you can initiate self-service by adding on a service catalog that can be utilized by your users to select the exact service that they need.
 And finally, distinguishing between incidents and service requests can help you in the long run too, because it enables your team to identify the nature of tickets you’re receiving and to decide where your resources are best allocated.
 This will also help you in reducing your service desk agents stress!